nekopudding/graphs/README.md

 + **Breadth first search (BFS)**: Implement the [breadth first search](https://en.wikipedia.org/wiki/Breadth-first_search) algorithm to traverse a graph.
 + **Depth first search (DFS)**: Implement the [depth first search](https://en.wikipedia.org/wiki/Depth-first_search) algorithm to traverse a graph.

 For both BFS and DFS above, you should use traverse the entire graph.
 You should return a set of lists (`Set<List<Vertex>>`).
 Each list in the set is a connected component of the graph.
 The vertices in each list are in the order they were visited by the traversal routines.
 More specifically, start a BFS or DFS traversal at every possible vertex and each such traversal will produce a list.
 The set of all these lists is what you want to return.
+Furthermore, when deciding which vertex to visit next, you should select the vertex with the lexicographically smaller label.
+This approach ensures that there is exactly one list corresponding to a BFS or DFS starting at a given vertex.

 ### Task 3: Graph Algorithms 2